-At present the amount of neutron emission experimental data from the grond state is very limited, due to the difficulties to measure half lives of these very unstable nuclei, close to the neutron dripline \cite{Dim21}.
+At present the amount of neutron emission experimental data from the ground state is very limited, due to the difficulties to measure half lives of these very unstable nuclei, close to the neutron dripline \cite{Dim21}.
 Moreover, the experimental errors are relative large.
-This is seen from Table I, where we give the available experimental data concerning quantum numbers, Q-value, half-life and error of neutron emission from ground state.
+This is seen from Table I, where we give the available experimental data concerning quantum numbers, Q-value, half life and error of neutron emission from ground state.
 In the last columns are given the corresponding references.
 Notice that, except for the first three lines, we assigned angular momenta according to the standard spherical shell model scheme \cite{Rin80}, due to the fact that this quantity in general is not experimentally determined.
 Let us mention here that the standard closure numbers N=2, 8, 20 seems to change with the increase of the asymmetry $N-Z$.
 As can be seen from Fig. \ref{fig1} of Ref. \cite{Ume16}, the neutron shell closure at N=20 disapears and therefore the assignement of the angular momentum may be different from the standard scheme.
-Thus, we considered one exception labeled by an asterix in Table I for $l=1$, corresponding to a much better fit to the theoretical curve, describing the angular momentum dependence of the half life.
+Thus, we considered one exception labeled by an asterisk in Table I for $l=1$, corresponding to a much better fit to the theoretical curve, describing the angular momentum dependence of the half life.